-This oven baked risotto with chicken and mushrooms is about to become your new favourite homemade dinner.
+This oven baked chicken and mushroom risotto is about to become your new favourite homemade dinner.
 Filled with simple ingredients, this method of cooking risotto is so much easier than the traditional version as it is mostly hands off meaning more time to sit back and relax.

 Risotto is one of those meals that is so comforting and delicious but can be a pain to cook.
 There is all the standing in front of the stove and constantly stirring and monitoring it to make sure you end up with the perfect consistency.
 It is a process that feels quite laboursome and prone to error which ultimately means that I just don’t have risotto at home.

 That was until I learnt the oven baked method which has been somewhat of a game changer in our household.
 So much so that we have been eating this risotto every single week for the past few months!

 In our house we share the cooking and both my husband and I have quite different cooking styles which I think works to provide us with a lot of variety in the meals that we eat.
 This recipe is one that he gets the credit for.
 It came out of the need for a comforting meal and a well intentioned packet of arborio rice in the cupboard and has evolved into what we have today.

 It got to the point where we were eating this so much that I really felt an obligation to share it here, if for no other reason than to document the process if we happen to move onto something else and forget how to make it!
 I also wanted to share that making risotto at home can be super easy and with minimal stirring.